Please select your home edition

 Andersen said that Legacy, New Zealand and Kookaburra II (KA-12), owned by Patrizio Bertelli and helmed by Brazil's Torben Grael, all seemed to be the same speed.
 "They were very fast, and we were lucky to beat them," he said.
 "We could have easily been in third place."

-Columbia (US-16), chartered by Anthony Chiurco of Princeton, N.J., and helmed by owner Kevin Hegarty of Newport took the World title in the Traditional Division after winning today's final race.
+Columbia (US-16), chartered and helmed by Anthony Chiurco of Princeton, N.J., with owner Kevin Hegarty of Newport took the World title in the Traditional Division after winning today's final race.
 "We only had to make sure we beat Nefertiti (US-19) today, but before racing we talked about whether we should cover Nefertiti or just try to win," said Hegarty.
 "We voted on going for it all and getting a first-place finish.
 We're pretty psyched; we made many improvements to the boat over the winter and really prepared for this championship.
 It paid off."
 Nefertiti, owned and helmed by Jon Sears Wullschleger of Sarasota, Fla. finished third overall, while American Eagle (US-21), sailed by the Eagle 2019 Syndicate of Middletown, R.I., finished second.

 Even though she didn't have to sail today, Italian Patrizio Bertelli's Vintage Division entrant Nyala took to the racecourse to post her eighth victory in nine races.
 "We sailed a proper race, fought hard and learned something more in today's bigger winds (13-16 knots) and waves," said helmsman Mauro Pelaschier.
 "It was great training for next week at the New York Yacht Club's 175th Anniversary Regatta (serving as the 12 Metre Jubilee).